GENERICERROR000/FixMyCity/README.md

 ## User Story

 Fix my city is an app for government employees to use to track and assign damage reported around a given city.
-Damage is reported via Twiiter by everyday citizens
+Damage is reported via Twitter by everyday citizens.
+The goal is to encourage people to be active in maintaining their cities and communities.

+### Government Employee

+Government employees will be the main user of the app.

+### Citizen

 ## Design